 This course gives participants an in-depth view on:

-• The latest insights in the biology of postharvest development, ripening and deterioration processes in fresh produce
+• The latest insights in the biology of postharvest development, ripening and deterioration processes in fresh horticultural produce.

-The course offers a mix of lectures, discussions, demonstrations, hands-on activities and excursions.
+The course offers a mix of lectures, discussions, demonstrations at research facility Phenomea for postharvest research and agro food robotics and excursions.
 The lectures are given by a team of experts from Wageningen University & Research and UC Davis Postharvest Technology Center.

 This course is designed for technical professionals responsible for quality assurance, research and extension activities related to fresh produce quality, safety and marketability.
 The target audience consists of

-professionals active in the breeding, production, logistic, trade and retail industry with a focus on postharvest quality control.
+professionals active in the breeding, production, logistics, trade and retail industry with a focus on postharvest quality control.